What It Is

 What It Tastes Like

-A matcha (MAH-chah) latte is smooth, creamy, and gently earthy, with a fresh green tea flavor that feels richer than regular brewed tea.
+A matcha (MAH-chah) latte is smooth, creamy, and vibrantly vegetal, with a fresh green tea flavor that feels richer than regular brewed tea.

-Because the entire tea leaf is consumed, the flavor feels fuller and more rounded.
-Many people notice soft grassy notes balanced by natural sweetness and a subtle savory depth often described as umami.
+Because the entire tea leaf is ground into a powder and whisked into the drink, the flavor is full and rounded.
+Many people notice a natural sweetness and a subtle savory depth often described as umami (oo-MAH-mee).

 Served hot, matcha feels calm and grounding.
 Served iced, it becomes bright and refreshing while keeping its creamy texture.